geshan/geshan.github.com/posts/2021-01-14-free-nodejs-hosting.md

 #### Deploy Node.js app on Koyeb

-- [Signup](https://app.koyeb.com/auth/signup) with your github account (preferred)
+- [Signup](https://app.koyeb.com/auth/signup) with your GitHub account (preferred)

 - Once you're in, click on the `Create Service` button and then select `Web service` option and then select the source `GitHub` for our use case.
 You can choose other services or sources depending on your use case.

 <img class="center" loading="lazy" src="/images/free-nodejs-hosting/koyeb-01-create-new.jpg" title="Create new service on koyeb" alt="Create new service on koyeb">

-- Put the repository url manually or you can install github and then select the app from there.
+- Put the repository url manually or you can install GitHub app and then select the app from there.

 <img class="center" loading="lazy" src="/images/free-nodejs-hosting/koyeb-02-source.jpg" title="Enter or select repository source" alt="Enter or select repository source">